alinaisakova/TotalX/README.md

 ## Overview

-TotalX is a robust, scalable framework for single-cell total RNA profiling that enables detection of both polyadenylated and non-polyadenylated transcripts—including miRNAs, lncRNAs, tRNAs, snoRNAs, snRNAs, and histone RNAs—at high throughput and with minimal protocol changes to the standard 10x Genomics platform.
+TotalX is a scalable framework for single-cell total RNA profiling that enables detection of both polyadenylated and non-polyadenylated transcripts—including miRNAs, lncRNAs, tRNAs, snoRNAs, snRNAs, and histone RNAs—at high throughput and with minimal protocol changes to the standard 10x Genomics platform.

 > **Figure 1** Overview of the TotalX protocol: